-Rocca Calascio: you are probably more familiar with it than you think.
-Its name may not ring any bell, but what if I mention Richard Donner’s iconic 1985 movie, Ladyhawke, with Michelle Pfeiffer, Rutger Hauer and Matthew Broderick?
+Rocca Calascio in the region of Abruzzo.
+You are probably more familiar with it than you think!
+Its name may not ring any bell, but what if I mention Richard Donner’s iconic 1985 movie, Ladyhawke, with Michelle Pfeiffer, Rutger Hauer, and Matthew Broderick?

-Who doesn’t remember the love between Isabeau of Anjou and Captain Etienne of Navarre, forced to live their existence apart because of a curse that wanted Isabeau to be a hawk at nighttime and Etienne a wolf during the day?
+Who doesn’t remember the love between Isabeau of Anjou and Captain Etienne of Navarre?
+Who were forced to live their existence apart because of a curse that wanted Isabeau to be a hawk at nighttime and Etienne a wolf during the day?